LegendaryB/NeatInput/README.md

 * Currently only windows is supported.

 ### Switching from version < 2
 This is version 2.0 of the library.
-I decided to increase the version of the library directly from 1.0.4 to 2.0.0 because it brings breaking changes.
-The old NeatInput NuGet package is obsolete and not supported anymore.
+I decided to increase the version of the library directly from 1.0.4 to 2 because these changes mean breaking changes.
+The old NeatInput NuGet package is from now on obsolete and not supported anymore.

-The entire api of the library has changed so you need to make some adjustments when upgrading to 2.
+The entire API of the library has changed so you need to make some adjustments when upgrading to 2.

 ## Documentation
 The documentation can be found in the [wiki](https://github.com/LegendaryB/NeatInput/wiki).